Skip to main content

 Like any place, there are bad patches where you are advised to take extra caution or not walk alone at night.
 This is true on all continents, and quite fairly for almost any tourist centre.

-Petty crimes like muggings and pickpocketing do happen so you need to be aware of this and keep vigilant.
+Petty crimes like pickpocketing do happen so you need to be aware of this and keep vigilant.
 We've mentioned some safety tips below.

 Politically, Zanzibar and Tanzania as a whole are very stable.
 Tanzania has the longest record of political stability in East Africa.